rebelsky/sams-assorted-musings-reflections/choosing-cover-tunes-2024-02-28.md

 I enjoy Danika and (the) Jeb's soul covers.
 Would it be asking for some soul or Motown?
 Most such songs have a great guitar part and awesome vocal lines.
 There are so many options.
 The Pointer Sisters' "Yes We Can Can"?
 The Spinners' "I'll Be Around"?
 Probably not The Temptations' "Papa Was a Rolling Stone", even though it's one of my favorite songs of all time.

 What about less famous bands that I enjoy?
 Perhaps something by The Del Lords?
 Top Ten (rip) and Eric Ambel are great guitar players.
 But my favorite Del Lords song, "Judas Kiss", really benefis from the harmony vocals.
 A bit of power pop?The Hoodoo Gurus' "I Want You Back" often makes it to my mix tapes as does The Plimsouls' "A Million Miles Away".
-The dB's' "Amplifier" would be funny, especially given Jeb's new amplifier corner.
+The dB's' "Amplifier" might be appropriate, but it's a bit dismal.

 What about some of the albums that lived in Michelle and my cars back before we moved to Iowa?
-We spent a lot of time listening to early Michelle Shocked, Gregson and Collister's _Love is a Strange Hotel_ (all covers, I suppose), Lowen and Navarro's _Walking on a Wire_ (we chose "Legacy" from that album already), various Joe Ely albums, the Bad Examples, John Svetkey, and, um, I forget what else was on our normal playlist.
+We spent a lot of time listening to early Michelle Shocked, Gregson and Collister's _Love is a Strange Hotel_ (all covers, I suppose), Lowen and Navarro's _Walking on a Wire_ (we chose "Legacy" by the duo already), various Joe Ely albums, the Bad Examples, Jon Svetkey, and, um, I forget what else was on our normal playlist.
 I'll need to check with Michelle.
 I'm not sure Michelle Shocked would work; the guitar bits are not much for Jeb to work with and while I love songs like "Anchorage", I don't know that they'd benefit from the D&tJ treatment.
 And "The L&M Don't Stop Here Anymore", which is another fave, is already a cover.
 Some Joe Ely songs could be fun.
 Perhaps "Fools Fall in Love".
 Or the Flatlanders' "West Texas Waltz", since some of the Danika and (the) Jeb fanily are in West Texas [7].
 What about The Bad Examples?
 "Not Dead Yet" and "Hey Saint Peter" could be a lot of fun.
 I should ask Michelle [8].

 The more I write, the more songs come to mind.
 How about "Kisses Sweeter Than Wine"?
 "Never Tell an Angel" by The Stompers.
 The Pousette-Dart Band's "Amnesia", which seems strangely appropriate for Danika [9].
 That reminds me that we also used to listen to Poi Dog Pondering, although I'm not sure why I made the connection.
 "U-Li-La-Lu" could be fun.